bunnicash/gentooinstall/README.md

 <pre><b>Settings</b>
 • drive: the target drive to format and install on, see "lsblk" and "blkid" for more
 • machineused: set to "hw" for real hardware, "vm" for virtual environments - determines formatting/discarding process
-• defaultkeys: the keyboard layout used, see "localectl list-keymaps" for more
 • part_swap: swap partition size for the linux installation, size x in GB = xG
 • zone: the timezone used by the system, keep in mind many DE's need a separate GUI set-up for this too
 • ...